hritikaggarwal2/husky-buddy/web/README.md

   team mates or find it at:
   [Link](https://console.firebase.google.com/u/0/project/study-buddy-uw/settings/general/web:NDRlNDQzNTQtNzY4NS00MmYwLWI1NmUtOGFjMjdiNmM1YzQz)
   -> `SDK setup and configuration` -> `Config`

+ > Note: In case you are not a trusted developer (by our organization), you can [Create & Use your own Firebase Project](#creating--using-your-own-firebase-project).

 #### Creating & Using your own Firebase Project